fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.KeyVault/v1.1.11/Set-AzureRmKeyVaultAccessPolicy.md

 ### -ServicePrincipalName
 Specifies the service principal name of the application to which to grant permissions.
-Specify the application ID, also known as client ID, registered for the application in azure_2pn_Active_Directory.
+Specify the application ID, also known as client ID, registered for the application in Azurepn_Active_Directory.
-The application with the service principal name that this parameter specifies must be registered in the azure_2 directory that contains your current subscription.
+The application with the service principal name that this parameter specifies must be registered in the Azure directory that contains your current subscription.

 ```yaml
 Type: String